-- All residence hall front doors are locked at all times.
-Residents of the hall enter with a security key or a student ID for card-access halls.
+- Front doors are locked at all times.
+Residents enter by swiping their student ID.
 Guests should call their friend to be let into the building, and guests should be escorted at all times.

-- Interior hallway doors leading to residential areas are locked at all times and require a key or student ID for access.
+- Interior hallway doors leading to residential areas and house doors are locked at all times and require a key or student ID for access.